asobti/kube-monkey/README.md

 ```

 ## Configuring
-kube-monkey is configured by a toml file placed at `/etc/kube-monkey/config.toml` and expects the configmap to exist before the kubemonkey deployment.
+kube-monkey is configured by environment variables or a toml file placed at `/etc/kube-monkey/config.toml` and expects the configmap to exist before the kubemonkey deployment.

 Configuration keys and descriptions can be found in [`config/param/param.go`](https://github.com/asobti/kube-monkey/blob/master/config/param/param.go)